ajmccredie/fudge-kitchen/README.md

 Goal 3: Add the ability of the site to use the subscription status of the user to determine whether they pay delivery fee or not <br>
 Goal 4: Add all the initial edible products <br>
 Goal 5: Set-up filtering according to allergens and dietary preference of 'plant-based' diets <br>
-Goal 6: Set-up auto-filering with user profile details and login <br>
+Goal 6: Set-up auto-filtering with user profile details and login <br>
 Goal 7: Set-up basket and checkout procedures for the new products

 #### Sprint analysis and lessons learned